Nasty Windows 10 vulnerability gets a patch, but not from Microsoft

 Cybersecurity researchers have released an unofficial patch for a bug in Windows 10, originally reported to Microsoft in October 2020, which later research revealed could take the form of a local privilege vulnerability as well.

-As he put out the free micropatch, Mitja Kolsek, co-founder of the 0patch micropatching service, explains that they too overlooked the vulnerability initially since it was disclosed as an information disclosure bug, which isn’t critical enough to warrant attention from 0patch.
+Issuing the free micropatch, Mitja Kolsek, co-founder of the 0patch micropatching service, explains that it too overlooked the vulnerability initially since it was disclosed as an information disclosure bug, which normally isn’t critical enough to warrant attention from 0patch.

 The vulnerability, tracked as CVE-2021-24084, was discovered by security researcher Abdelhamid Naceri, who blogged about it in June 2021, detailing its working and noting how it hadn’t yet been fixed by Microsoft.